nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 So here we go, small recap!

 In the first (big) part of this article, we learned about Docker Networks and how it can be used to make containers communicate together.
 This allowed us to do great things and really unlocked a new aspect of Docker that we were previously missing.
-All of this is very good, but it is limited by the fact that you can only create Docker Networks on your machine and connect local contains to it (understand: containers that are running on the same machine), and we found that if would be _so great_ to extend this exact same mechanism (so we don't have too much _new_ to learn) so that it worked between machines that are _remotely connected_.
+All of this is very good, but it is somewhat limited by the fact that you can only create Docker Networks on your machine and connect local containers to it (understand: containers that are running on the same machine), and we found that if would be _so great_ to extend this exact same mechanism (so we don't have too much _new_ to learn) so that it worked between machines that are _remotely connected_.

 This is possible through the use of _Overlay Docker Networks_.
 But we understand that if we want to have several remote machines talk to each other and maintain a common state, we need a shared medium to synchronize data.
 For instance, which containers and on what machines are in which Overay Docker Networks, what is this container's internal IP, etc.